 Author: Gene White

-This 105 page book provides information on Christianity from our early church fathers, through the Reformation period, to the present day.
+This 106 page book provides information on Christianity from our early church fathers, through the Reformation period, to the present day.
 Included are a chronology and the Geo-political activities which were so much a part of the church until the last two centuries.
 More information is available in the flyer.
-Suitable for Sunday mornings, multiple Saturdays (2 3-hours sessions or weekday evenings (3 2-hour sessions).
-More information regarding ordering and pricing can be found in the flyer.
+Suitable for Sunday mornings, multiple Saturdays (two 3-hours sessions or weekday evenings (three 2-hour sessions).
+Click here for information regarding ordering and pricing can be found in the flyer.

 A free download of the Preface and Index contained in Your Reformation Walk can be downloaded for free from the website by Clicking here.